Best General Liability Insurance Companies for Small Businesses in Ohio

 ERGO NEXT

-ERGO NEXT provides an excellent buying experience with instant online quotes that take under five minutes and transparent pricing with no agent involvement.
-Google Reviews from Ohio businesses in Columbus and Cleveland confirm the fast process: one Cincinnati contractor got a quote in three minutes and bought the same day.
-The digital portal offers instant certificates of insurance (COI) downloads 24/7 with no agent approval needed.
+ERGO NEXT has a fast buying process; instant online quotes take under five minutes with no agent involvement.
+Google Reviews from Ohio businesses in Columbus and Cleveland confirm the speed: one Cincinnati contractor got a quote in three minutes and bought the same day.
+The digital portal offers instant downloads of insurance certificates of insurance (COIs) 24/7, with no agent approval required.

-Sole proprietors benefit most with ERGO NEXT’s rates, saving 13%, while most small businesses pay premiums 12% lower than Ohio’s average.
-It’s the top option for nine industries, with the highest savings in hospitality (33%), manufacturing (29%) and repair services (27%).
-However, you’ll get lower standard sublimits ($100,000 for damage to rented premises vs. $300,000 elsewhere) and limited endorsement options (no liquor liability or professional liability bundling).
+Sole proprietors save the most, at 13%, while most small businesses pay premiums 12% below Ohio's average.
+ERGO NEXT ranks first for nine industries, with the highest savings in hospitality (33%), manufacturing (29%) and repair services (27%).
+But standard sublimits are lower ($100,000 for damage to rented premises vs. $300,000 at competing carriers) and endorsement options are limited; no liquor liability or professional liability bundling.
 BBB complaints cite slow claims resolution, including a 75-day wait for one landscaping slip-and-fall claim, and settlement fairness concerns.

 Where ERGO NEXT performs best: